-The goal of assessment in our IB Programme is twofold: first, to teach the students how their work is assessed under the IB, as this differs from the assessment to which they are accustomed in the Sächsische Abitur, and second, to help the students learn new skills and explore their own potential.
+The goal of assessment in our IB Programme is twofold: first, to teach the students how their work is assessed under the IB, as this differs from the assessment to which they are accustomed in the Sachsen Abitur, and second, to help the students learn new skills and explore their own potential.
 Receiving feedback on their work is an important means to show areas of achievement and areas in which they might improve, to help students chart their progress in the program and give them the best chance of successful completion of their IB courses.

-Success means different things to different students - for some it is simply gaining enough points to attain a diploma, since they will use their Abitur grades to apply for further study, while others seek the highest score possible in order to use the IB Diploma to apply to universities abroad.
-Assessment in the IBDP therefore includes class attendance and participation as well as timely and proper completion of internal and external assignments.
+Due to the unique and parallel structure of the double diploma, success means different things to different students - for some it is achieving enough points to attain an IB Diploma, since they will use their Abitur grades to apply for further study, while others seek the highest score possible in order to use the IB Diploma to apply to universities abroad.
+Because students participate willingly and in addition to the state requirements, our assessment goal is intended to support and inspire independent student learning and reward efforts even if they do not attain the highest possible marks.
+Although assessment in the IBDP therefore includes class attendance and participation as well as timely and proper completion of internal and external assignments, celebration of individual achievement is central to our program.